fmilitao/arghh/README.md

 # ARGHH [![Build Status](https://travis-ci.org/fmilitao/arghh.svg?branch=master)](https://travis-ci.org/fmilitao/arghh)

-Currently does nothing.
-Exciting!
+~~Currently does nothing.
+Exciting!~~ Shows sunset/sunrise with an animation.

 [Test Page](https://fmilitao.github.io/arghh/)

-More [public APIs](https://github.com/toddmotto/public-apis) to play with.
+More [public APIs](https://github.com/toddmotto/public-apis) to play with, some may require a CORS proxy to work in Chrome.

+Project was built just to play with: webpack + typescript + jasmine (which was frustrating to get it to work, thus the name), and Travis-CI.

 ## Setup/Building